How Christmas is celebrated around the world

 The key to a great Dirty Santa party is to buy a funny but weird gift that other players would want.
 Gag gifts like a Dad Bod Fanny Pack, or quirky gadgets, such as an R2D2 car charger, or among friends even naughty gifts like a middle-finger umbrella.
 Watching people squirm after getting stuck with a weird gift or panic after someone stole a great gift from them is the best part of the game.

-For many Americans who dislike Christmas, White Elephant softens the blow and delivers some laughs
+For many Americans who dislike Christmas, White Elephant softens the blow and delivers some laughs. by Pete of Whereisyourtoothbrush

 El Dia del Diablo Guatemala